 Another form of property tax relief available to homeowners in Michigan is the principal residence exemption, or PRE.
 This allows homeowners to exempt their primary residence from up to 18 mills of local school district operating taxes.
 (A mill is one tenth of a percent, so 18 mills is 1.8%, which applies to taxable value.)

 The state sales tax rate in Michigan is 6%.
 But because the state has no local sales taxes, its state and local combined rates are considered to be below average.

 What other Michigan taxes should I be concerned about?

-If you plan on working during retirement, keep in mind that many Michigan cities collect their own income taxes in addition to the state income tax rate of 4.25%.
-In general, these city income taxes are 1% to 1.5%, but the Detroit city income tax is 2.4%.
+If you plan on working during retirement, keep in mind that many Michigan cities collect their own income taxes in addition to the state income tax rate of 4.05%.
+In general, these city income taxes range from about 1% to 1.5%, but the Detroit city income tax is 2.4% while the income tax in Highland Park is 2%.
 Those taxes do not apply to any form of retirement income, however.